simple-abstraction/pop-health-insulin-sensitivity/README.md

 - This chart shows how diabetes and insulin resistance change over time as BMI increases.
 Each data point represents a percentage of the total US population.

 ### Normalizing the population
-In order to further evaluate our data effectively, we will want to "normalize" population across our age groups to understand proportionate likelihood of health or dysfunction for a given age group or BMI level, rather than being subjected to skew where population is higher or lower for an age group or BMI (e.g. since population decreases in older age, all data points within that age group look relatively smaller compared to more populous age groups, which makes it harder to spot the overall trends).
+In order to further evaluate our data effectively, we will want to "normalize" population across our age groups to understand proportionate likelihood of health or dysfunction for a given age group or BMI level, rather than being subjected to skew where population is higher or lower for an age group or BMI (e.g. since population decreases in older age, all data points within that age group look relatively smaller compared to more populous age groups, which makes it harder to spot the overall trends if not normalized).

 ### Figure 3.1: Likelihood of Beta Cell Health and Dysfunction by Age Group
 <img src="./charts/Figure 3.1 Likelihood of Beta Cell Health and Dysfunction by Age Group.jpg" alt="Figure 3.1: Likelihood of Beta Cell Health and Dysfunction by Age Group" width="1500"/>